-2. About this pack
+About this Guidance

-This support pack has been developed to provide guidance for learners, assessors and verifiers undertaking, delivering, or quality assuring this qualification.
+This guidance has been developed to provide guidance for learners, assessors and quality assurers undertaking, delivering, or quality assuring this qualification.

-The purpose of the support pack is to provide the majority of the key information that may be needed to prepare for, and help support, the successful delivery of the qualification, in one place.
-If this pack is updated, centres will be notified via the BIIAB monthly newsletter which goes to approved centres.
+The purpose of the guidance is to provide the majority of the key information that may be needed to prepare for, and help support, the successful delivery of the qualification, in one place.

+If this guidance is updated, centres will be notified by BIIAB Qualifications Limited.

-3. BIIAB Customer Service
+BIIAB Qualifications Limited Customer Service

-BIIAB is committed to giving the highest possible levels of customer service.
-The BIIAB's Service Level Agreement is available via www.biiab.org.
+BIIAB Qualifications Limited is committed to giving the highest possible levels of customer service.
+Our Service Level Agreement is available via www.biiab.co.uk

-Our Customer Service team can be contacted between the hours of 0900 and 1700 Monday to Friday by using the contact details below, or outside those hours by leaving a message on our voicemail service.
+Our Customer Service team can be contacted between the hours of 0900 and 1700 Monday to Friday by using the contact details below, or outside those hours, by leaving a message on our voicemail service.

-Customer Service Contact Details:
+Customer Support Contact Details: 0115 854 1620